matteomeli/glue/README.md

 # Glue

-Glue is a library that started an implementation study of useful category theory concepts for functional programming in Scala.
+Glue is an implementation study of useful category theory concepts for functional programming in Scala.

 It is developed using zero external dependencies.